EOSIO/welcome/docs/08_testnet-quick-start-quide/index.md

  ![request tokens](./images/request-tokens.png)

-**Result**

-This action replenishes your account by 10 tokens and disables the **Request Tokens** button for the next 60 minutes as show below:
+**Result**: This action replenishes your account by 10 tokens and disables the **Request Tokens** button for the next 60 minutes as show below:

    ![request tokens](./images/request-tokens-disabled.png)